kinetic-flow/arcin-infinitas/README.md

 * Optional double-click / triple-click select button feature (like DJ DAO)
 * Optional button debouncing
 * Freely switch between 1000hz / 250hz polling mode
+* Keyboard mode for games without proper gamepad support

 In addition to Infinitas, this firmware should be perfectly fine with HID-light and beatoraja (analog turntable) configurations.
 If you enable digital turntable in the configuration tool, it will also work in LR2 for playing BMS.
+Keyboard mode can be used for any games that do not have full support for gamepads (DJMAX Respect V, Muse Dash...).

 This firmware is also technically compatible with the flashing tools, but the flashing tools are unable to automatically discover the controller becuase the USB IDs will be different from what they expect.
 To work around this, unplug the USB cable, hold down 1+2, plug in the USB cable, this will enter flashing mode and you will be able to proceed as normal.